 Magnet Recognition®, given by the American Nurses Credentialing Center, is the only national designation that recognizes nurses as integral team members in influencing positive patient outcomes.
 The nursing practice environment at Ascension Seton supports shared governance, interdisciplinary collaboration, leadership, quality, safety, professional development and work-life balance.
 The focus of Magnet is how nursing excellence, achieved through a professional work environment, influences patient outcomes.
 Research has demonstrated that nurse satisfaction and patient outcomes are higher in Magnet hospitals than in other hospitals.

 Achieving Magnet redesignation requires satisfying a demanding set of criteria which measures the strength and quality of nursing and an interdisciplinary approach to patient care.
 More importantly for Ascension Seton, Magnet recognition supports what we already know: our nurses are the best.

 Achieving Magnet status also sends a message to our community and our patients that we are committed to providing the best care possible.

 Creating a Magnet culture at Ascension Seton has attracted the best of the best in all disciplines and provides a rich practice environment leading to low turnover rates and a high level of job satisfaction.
 Come visit us and experience our Magnet culture.

 Pathway to Excellence®

-Seton Highland Lakes, Seton Edgar B. Davis and Seton Southwest Hospital hold their 4th Re-Designation in Pathway to Excellence® from the American Nurses Credentialing Center.
+Ascension Seton Highland Lakes, Ascension Seton Edgar B. Davis and Ascension Seton Southwest hold their 4th Re-Designation in Pathway to Excellence® from the American Nurses Credentialing Center.
 The focus of Pathway is a work environment where nurses can excel.